TMJ and Bruxism Treatment in Pascoe Vale

 With a long-term bruxism habit, the TMJ can become painful and slowly degenerate.
 A customised occlusal guard not only protects the teeth from a grinding habit, but also guides the jaw into an ideal orthopaedic position.

-Jaw pain can develop rapidly or slowly progress over time.
+Jaw pain in our Glenroy, VIC dental patients can develop rapidly or slowly progress over time.
 In addition to painful jaws and surrounding muscles, the following symptoms can also indicate a jaw disorder:

 - Tinnitus (ringing in the ears)